zephraph/notes/Projects/Pre-publish plugin.md

 ---

-I got a little sidetracked on this and started working on the [[Typescript control flow library]] to make some of the logic for this (and other) tools easier.
+I got a little sidetracked on this and started working on the [[procedure]] to make some of the logic for this (and other) tools easier.

 ---